PetraOleum/2016-Notes/Advanced Genetics.markdown

 * Screen the two parents for polymorphic marker loci
 * Generate recombinant progeny
 * Collect genotype and phenotype data on recombinant progeny
-* Do a seperate ANOVA on the effect of each marker
+* Do a separate ANOVA on the effect of each marker
 * Declare QTL where F-test is significant

 ####LOD

-Logarithm of the odds ratio; prob of the data occuring with a QTL versus prob occuring with no QTL.
+Logarithm of the odds ratio; prob of the data occurring with a QTL versus probability occurring with no QTL.

 ###Personalised medicine

 Human gene knockout mutants.
 A way of dodging ethics committees.

+###Buffer Genes

+While many diseases are caused by Loss of Function mutations, but it is difficult to develop drugs to restore that function specifically.
+"Buffer genes" can protect against the causal variant.

+More than 6,000 mendelian disorders have been described, with more than 150,000 variants associated with these diseases.
+Few of these variants have successfully been targeted with drugs; we tend to treat the symptoms but not cure the disease.
+This is because it is difficult to develop small molecule therapies to restore protein activity.

+We have databases of human DNA sequences, and databases of clinical records for mendelian diseases, but not much in the way of data bridging these two.
+Instead we have to rely on model organisms to find suppressors that buffer disease progression.

+####Duchenne muscular dystrophy

+DMD is caused by mutations in the dystrophin gene, causing a complete loss of function&mdash;there is no cure.
+We have two cases of Golden Retrievers with no dystrophin expression, and mild symptoms of muscular dystrophy, despite their relatives having more severe symptoms.

+The breeding program identified the Jagged1 variant that confers resistance to DMD in the dogs.
+This was done via linkage analysis of SNP variants.
+The SNP that causes the change is on a site that is widely conserved; the mutation seems to allow a different, muscle-centric, transcription factor to bind to the promotor.

 ##GAT1